Nzamba Kitonga LLP

 Share this article

 The Constitution of Kenya 2010 fundamentally altered the legal and institutional terrain on which public power is exercised.
 It entrenched a robust rights-based framework, clarified the separation of powers, and introduced enforceable standards for administrative conduct.
-Against this backdrop, constitutional and administrative law has emerged not just as a tool for dispute resolution, but as a mechanism for shaping the outcomes of governance, safeguarding due process, and enabling institutional accountability.
+Against this backdrop, constitutional and administrative law has emerged not just as a tool for dispute resolution, but as a mechanism for shaping governance outcomes, safeguarding due process, and enabling institutional accountability.

-For practitioners, citizens and affected parties alike, understanding this area of law is essential.
-Increasingly, public law principles are intersecting with regulatory decisions, executive action, and statutory interpretation thus raising legal, operational, and reputational stakes for individuals, organisations, and state actors.
+For practitioners, citizens, and affected parties alike, understanding this area of law is essential.
+Public law principles increasingly intersect with regulatory decisions, executive action, and statutory interpretation, raising legal, operational, and reputational stakes for individuals, organisations, and state actors.

 Understanding the Foundations: Lawfulness, Fairness, and Reasonableness

 Administrative law in Kenya is anchored in Article 47 of the Constitution, which guarantees every person the right to fair administrative action.
-This provision is given effect through the Fair Administrative Action Act, 2015, which outlines the substantive and procedural standards public bodies must observe when making decisions that affect rights, interests, or legitimate expectations.
+This is operationalized through the Fair Administrative Action Act, 2015, setting substantive and procedural standards public bodies must observe when making decisions that affect rights, interests, or legitimate expectations.

-The courts have interpreted these provisions to require more than procedural compliance.
-Currently, administrative actions must be lawful, procedurally fair, proportionate, and supported by cogent reasoning.
-As such, decisions made in excess of statutory authority, tainted by bias, or lacking justification are increasingly subject to judicial scrutiny.
+Courts have interpreted these provisions to require more than procedural compliance: administrative actions must be lawful, procedurally fair, proportionate, and supported by cogent reasoning.
+Decisions exceeding statutory authority, tainted by bias, or lacking justification are increasingly subject to judicial scrutiny.

 Judicial Review as a Tool for Institutional Discipline

-Judicial review remains the primary vehicle through which administrative actions are challenged in court.
-Its utility, however, extends beyond remedying individual grievances.
-Properly invoked, judicial review compels transparency, discourages arbitrary decision-making, and reinforces lawful administrative conduct across institutions.
+Judicial review remains the primary mechanism to challenge administrative actions.
+Beyond remedying individual grievances, it compels transparency, discourages arbitrary decision-making, and reinforces lawful administrative conduct across institutions.

-The courts have affirmed that administrative bodies, including ministries, parastatals, tribunals, and security agencies, must act within the limits of their enabling laws.
-Importantly, even decisions made in areas traditionally considered sensitive such as national security or law enforcement are not exempt from constitutional oversight.
+Administrative bodies—including ministries, parastatals, tribunals, and security agencies—must act within the limits of their enabling laws.
+Decisions in sensitive areas, such as national security or law enforcement, are not exempt from constitutional oversight.

 Public Law in High-Stakes Environments